Chasing Kareem: Tracking LeBron James’ pursuit of NBA record

 Abdul-Jabbar points: 38,387.

-Potential record-breaker: At his current rate of 29.0 points per game, with 399 points needed to pass Abdul-Jabbar, it would take James 14 more games to become the NBA’s scoring leader.
-Assuming he does not miss any games, that makes the potential record-breaker game Feb.
+Potential record-breaker: At his current rate of 29.1 points per game, with 423 points needed to pass Abdul-Jabbar, it would take James 15 games to become the NBA’s scoring leader.
+That makes the potential record-breaking game Feb.
 9 at home against Milwaukee.

+Next Lakers game: James was ruled out of Monday’s game at Denver.
+The next possible game for James is Thursday at home against Dallas.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports